fluxcd/kustomize-controller/README.md

 	// Reference of the source where the kustomization file is.
 	// +required
 	SourceRef corev1.TypedLocalObjectReference `json:"sourceRef"`

+	// This flag tells the controller to suspend subsequent kustomize executions,
+	// it does not apply to already started executions.
+Defaults to false.
+	// +optional
+	Suspend bool `json:"suspend,omitempty"`

 	// Validate the Kubernetes objects before applying them on the cluster.
 	// The validation strategy can be 'client' (local dry-run) or 'server' (APIServer dry-run).